isralduke/portfolio-11ty/src/product-design/event-guide-app.md

   - iPhone showing the screen for browsing through bookmarked sessions.
-  - iPhone showing the launch screen. roles      : ['UX Designer','UI Designer'] goal : The goal for the product is to enable conference attendees to make a plan to attend as many presentations as possible. targetAudience : The audience for SQL Saturday Guidebook are developers, database administrators, and other information technology workers such as designers, projects managers, business analysts, and other I.T. employees.
-Dark mode was chosen for the theme from an ad-hoc survey of would-be attendees.
-Many developers seem to prefer the dark mode of Visual Studio.
-A light mode is planned to be incorporated as a choice for subsequent years. research : Research was conducted using past years’ attendees’ feedback surveys.
+  - iPhone showing the launch screen. roles      : ['UX Designer','UI Designer'] goal : Create a mobile app for conference attendees.
+Let them bookmark sessions and browser by session metadata. targetAudience : Developers, database administrators, and other information technology workers such as designers, projects managers, and business analysts. research : Research was conducted using past years’ attendees’ feedback surveys.
 Features were generated from insights gathered from the surveys. keyChallenges : The app is designed to be easily developed using Xamarin and many pre-defined layouts within Xamarin.
-Using pre-defined layouts enabled us to produce the app more quickly for both iOS and Android phones.
-Additionally, the design for the app had to be complete within a week.
-We relied on Lean UX and Genius Design in lieu of user research. personas :
+Using pre-defined layouts enabled us to produce the app more quickly for both iOS and Android phones. personas :
   - Persona card for William who represents back end developers and users who care about the data model of the app.
   - Persona card for Gwenly who represents designers and the information organization within the app. initialConcept : The initial design concepts were sketched on the fly in one of the initial planning meetings for the event.
-Using an ad hoc competitive analysis of other event guide apps, the event advisory board — myself included — generated the requirements on the spot.
-Given the short turn-around time, digital wireframes were skipped. initialConcepts :
+Using an ad hoc competitive analysis of other event guide apps, the event advisory board generated the app parameters. initialConcepts :
   - Digital hand sketch of the home screen and bookmarked sessions screen.
   - Digital hand sketch of the session details screen and the session categories screen.